 DIY Armoire

 Often, hand-made furniture enthusiasts decide to build a DIY armoire.
-Countless plans can be found online and in books and magazines using materials like wood, manufactured wood, mixed materials and wicker.
+Countless plans can be found online and in books and magazines using materials like wood, manufactured wood, mixed materials, and wicker.

 DIY means the armoire can be designed with a custom configuration, and depending on the material used, it can be stained, painted a solid color or combination of colors, or painted with a base coat and then decorated with hand-painted scenery.

-One of the easiest DIY armoires is to simply add two doors on the front of a bookshelf creating perfect storage for pantry items, shoes, magazines, or kitchen tools.
+One of the easiest DIY armoires is to simply add two doors on the front of a bookshelf, creating perfect storage for pantry items, shoes, magazines, or kitchen tools.

 Shoe Armoire

-See this shoe armoire at Amazon [sponsored link]
+Wood shoe armoireSee this shoe cabinet at Amazon [sponsored link]

 A shoe armoire is used to store shoes either for one person or an entire family.
-Show armoires contain divided cubbies for pairs of shoes and often include loops to hang dresses or snow boots.
+Shoe armoires contain divided cubbies for pairs of shoes and often include loops to hang dresses or snow boots.

-An armoire can be the best shoe storage solution for those who own any pricey pairs of shoes.
+These can be the best shoe storage solution for those who own any pricey pairs of shoes.
 Many shoe armoires feature slatted doors that allow control over the temperature, but they also keep the closet’s interior pretty dark to protect more expensive shoes.

 Armoire Features

 An armoire offers expanded storage space and includes features to meet the needs of different applications.
-These versatile furniture pieces provide space to keep things neat and organized and hidden from site in a home or office.
+These versatile furniture pieces provide space to keep things neat and organized and hidden from sight in a home or office.

 Most drawers have ball-bearing guides for smooth operation and come with linings such as felt and cedar to protect items from moisture and dust.